manticoresoftware/manticoresearch/README.md

 # Introduction
 Manticore Search is a multi-storage database designed specifically for search, including full-text search.
 What distinguishes it from other solutions is:
-* Modern MPP architecture provides outstanding query parallelization capabilities, that allow to fully utilize all your CPU cores to lower response time as much as possible
+* Modern MPP architecture and smart query parallelization capabilities allow to fully utilize all your CPU cores to lower response time as much as possible, when needed.
 * Powerful and fast full-text searching which works fine for small and big datasets
 * Traditional row-wise storage for small, medium and big size datasets
 * Columnar storage support via the [Manticore Columnar Library](https://github.com/manticoresoftware/columnar/) for bigger datasets (much bigger than can fit in RAM)